Intensive In-Home Counseling

 Counseling for Children

 Intensive In-Home (IIH) counseling is a service for children and adolescents who are at risk of an out of home placement, or transitioning back into the home following a psychiatric hospitalization or other out of home placement.
 Individuals receiving IIH counseling often have severe behavioral issues affecting their ability to function in school, at home, and in the community.
 Your counselor will provide individual and family counseling, case management, and support services in the child’s residence.
 At least one parent must be a willing participant.
-Most individuals wishing to participate in IIH counseling must first have a VICAP assessment, unless certain criteria are met.
-Please contact us for more information on VICAP assessments.
+Your child must participate in concurrent individual outpatient counseling to remain eligible for this service.

 Paying For This Service